jsoref/dpdk/doc/guides/prog_guide/member_lib.rst

 given set, or a group of sets.
 For the case of a group of sets, the library will return not only whether the element has been inserted before in one of the sets but also which set it belongs to.
-The Membership Library is an extension and generalization of a tradditional filter structure (for example Bloom Filter [Member-bloom]) that has multiple usages in a wide variety of workloads and applications.
+The Membership Library is an extension and generalization of a traditional filter structure (for example Bloom Filter [Member-bloom]) that has multiple usages in a wide variety of workloads and applications.
 In general, the Membership Library is a data structure that provides a "set-summary" on whether a member belongs to a set,